ElenaMLopez/Ejercicios-de-media-queries/README.md

 # Media-queries exercices
-HMedia-queries exercises to take advantage of the mobilefirts and the use of css cascade.
+Media-queries exercises to take advantage of the mobilefirts and the use of css cascade.